Bishop: The Church of Jesus Christ of Latter-day Saints

 A literal descendant of Aaron has "legal right" to act as a bishop after being found worthy and ordained by the First Presidency.
 In the absence of a literal descendant of Aaron, a high priest in the Melchizedek priesthood is called to be a bishop.
 Each bishop is selected from resident members of the ward by the stake presidency with approval of the First Presidency, and chooses two counselors to form a bishopric.
 An priesthood holder called as bishop must be ordained a high priest if he is not already one, unlike the similar function of branch president.
 In special circumstances (such as a ward consisting entirely of young university students), a bishop may be chosen from outside the ward.
 Traditionally, bishops are married, though this is not always the case.
 A bishop is typically released after about five years and a new bishop is called to the position.
 Although the former bishop is released from his duties, he continues to hold the Aaronic priesthood office of bishop.
 Church members frequently refer to a former bishop as "Bishop" as a sign of respect and affection.

 Latter-day Saint bishops do not wear any special clothing or insignia the way clergy in many other churches do, but are expected to dress and groom themselves neatly and conservatively per their local culture, especially when performing official duties.
-Bishops (as well as other members of the priesthood) can trace their line of authority back to Joseph Smith, who, according to church doctrine, was ordained to lead the Church in modern times by the ancient apostles Peter, James, and John, who were ordained to lead the Church by Jesus Christ.
+Bishops (as well as other members of the priesthood) can trace their line of authority back to Joseph Smith, who, according to church doctrine, was ordained to lead the church in modern times by the ancient apostles Peter, James, and John, who were ordained to lead the Church by Jesus Christ.

-At the global level, the presiding bishop oversees the temporal affairs (buildings, properties, commercial corporations, and so on) of the worldwide Church, including the Church's massive global humanitarian aid and social welfare programs.
+At the global level, the presiding bishop oversees the temporal affairs (buildings, properties, commercial corporations, and so on) of the worldwide church, including the church's massive global humanitarian aid and social welfare programs.
 The presiding bishop has two counselors; the three together form the presiding bishopric.
 As opposed to ward bishoprics, where the counselors do not hold the office of bishop, all three men in the presiding bishopric hold the office of bishop, and thus the counselors, as with the presiding bishop, are formally referred to as "Bishop".

 Irvingism

 New Apostolic Church

-The New Apostolic Church (NAC) knows three classes of ministries: Deacons, Priests and Apostles.
-The Apostles, who are all included in the apostolate with the Chief Apostle as head, are the highest ministries.

-Of the several kinds of priest....ministries, the bishop is the highest.
+The New Apostolic Church (NAC) teaches three classes of ministries: deacons, priests and apostles.
+The apostles, who are all included in the apostolate with the Chief Apostle as head, are the highest ministries.
+Of the several kinds of priestly ministries, the bishop is the highest.
 Nearly all bishops are set in line directly from the chief apostle.
 They support and help their superior apostle.